 Bishop Abram Grant

-Virgil Gordon Glenn III (@RevGlenn3rd) is an itinerant elder serving as a pastor in the Midwest Conference of the Fifth Episcopal District at Grant Chapel A.M.E.
+Virgil Gordon Glenn III ($VirgilGlenn) is an itinerant elder serving as a pastor in the Midwest Conference of the Fifth Episcopal District at Grant Chapel A.M.E.
 Church in Wichita, Kansas.
-Pastor Glenn holds the Bachelor of Arts degree from Suffolk University, the Masters of Divinity degree from Boston University School of Theology, both in Boston, Massachusetts and the Doctor of Theology degree in Pastoral Theology from Andersonville Seminary in Camilla, GA. and has recently been accepted into the Professional Certificate program in Peace & Justice Ministries at Central Baptist Theological Seminary in Shawnee, KS (Fall 2023).
-Dr. Glenn is married to Rev. Rachel Williams-Glenn, pastor of St. Paul A.M.E.
-Church, Independence, MO.
+Pastor Glenn holds the Bachelor of Arts degree from Suffolk University, the Masters of Divinity degree from Boston University School of Theology, both in Boston, Massachusetts, the Doctor of Theology degree in Pastoral Theology from Andersonville Seminary in Camilla, GA. and has recently been accepted into the Professional Certificate program in Peace & Justice Ministries at Central Baptist Theological Seminary in Shawnee, KS (Fall 2023).
+Dr. Glenn is married to Rev. Rachel Williams-Glenn, LMFT, pastor of St. Luke A.M.E.
+Church, Lawrence, KS.
 They are the proud parents of two school-aged daughters.

 "An Example or An Enemy"